 This is your opportunity to specifically share what you’ve done with Google Classroom.
 Many teachers set up Google Classroom for their students but don’t get around to using it.
 What have you done that sets the standard for every teacher following you?
 This is when quantifying your experience becomes exceptionally valuable.

-Beyond specific and descriptive paragraphs in your teacher cover letter, keep your document at or even less than a page.
-You must get your message across in a limited space, so eliminate wordiness and avoid pleasantries.
-Be sincere and gracious, but remember that no one likes a teacher’s pet.
+Beyond specific and descriptive paragraphs in your teacher cover letter, keep your document at or less than a page.
+Eliminate wordiness and avoid pleasantries.
+Be sincere and gracious, but, really, no one likes a teacher’s pet.

-In this vein, we strongly encourage you to consider your tone of voice.
-Keep it professional, avoiding clichés, contractions, colloquialisms, and the like.
+So, consider your tone of voice.
+Be professional, avoiding clichés, contractions, colloquialisms, and the like.
 Remember you’re applying for a teaching position, not a quirky tech startup.

-And just when you think your cover letter is ready to go, hold up!
-You are, indeed, almost at the finish line, but what is it you tell your students to do before they submit an essay (which they inevitably never do)?
+And when you think your cover letter is ready to go, hold up!
+You’re, indeed, almost at the finish line, but what is it you tell your students to do before they submit an essay (which they inevitably never do)?

 Yep—it’s time to practice what you preach.
-Invite a few people you trust to review your cover letter and offer constructive criticism while your eyes and brain rest for a day or two.
-Then, return to your work, consider the criticism you’ve received, and scour for any last content issues and spelling and grammar errors.
-Make the necessary revisions, save your document, and send your cover letter to the principal and hiring department along with your resume, application, and any other requested materials.
+Invite a few people you trust to review your cover letter and offer constructive criticism while your eyes and brain rest.
+Then, return to your work, consider the feedback, and scour for any last content issues and spelling and grammar errors.
+Make revisions, save your document, and send your best teacher cover letter to the principal and hiring department with your resume, application, and any other requested materials.

 Your contact info: If you’re using a template, fill in the letterhead to suit your needs.
 Just ensure you replace all filler text and don’t accidentally exclude critical information like your name, email, and phone number.

-Date: If you write your cover letter today but don’t submit it until next week, be sure to edit the date, so it reflects the day you actually submit the letter and other career documents for the specific teaching position.
+Date: If you write your cover letter today but don’t submit it until next week, edit the date, to reflect the day you submit the letter and other career documents for the specific teaching role.

 Inside address: This is the contact information for the principal or hiring department at the school.
 Name the specific person; then, include the school and position title, e.g., Ryan High School Principal.
 Complete this section with the school’s address.